kaushiknarayan10/Social-Networking-Kata/README.md

 Run `node index.js` to start the server on `http://localhost:3000`

-Open another terminal paralelly and run `npm test` to run all the Test Cases.
+Open another terminal parallelly and run `npm test` to run all the Test Cases.